 Before we jump in I want you to know a little secret.
 Carbs are not bad for you.
 They don’t make you fat.
 Whew, glad I got that off my chest.

 Carbohydrates are also typically easy to prepare.
 Making a sandwich takes less time and clean up than cooking a meal for yourself.
 Pouring a bowl of cereal is less time consuming then mixing up some oatmeal and scrambling a few eggs.

 Make smarter carb choices by including a fist-sized serving of berries with a meal or two.
 If you have to eat starchy carbs like sweet potato, bread, or rice – be aware of the portions.

-- 1/2 to 1 fist for women is usually enough.
+- 1 cupped handful or 20-30 grams for women is usually enough.

 If rapid fat loss is a goal of yours, limit starchy carbs to post-exercise only and swap vegetables with some of your starchy carbs during the day.

 To help you with this download and use the Limitless All Day plate and Post-workout plate graphics.

-Nutrition for fat loss cheat #4 – Have some healthy fats with each meal
+Nutrition for fat loss cheat #4 – Have some healthy fats with most meals

 Healthy fats are not only important for proper hormonal function but also help with satiety and controlling hunger.
 Most people severely undereat healthy fats and this can lead to an inefficient metabolism, blood sugar swings, and difficulty controlling appetite.

-- For men, 1-2 thumb-sized servings or tablespoons of a healthy fat will do the trick
+- For men, 2 thumb-sized servings or 14 to 24 grams of healthy fat will do the trick

-- For women, 1 thumb or 1 tablespoon of healthy fat is a good place to start.
+- For women, 1 thumb or 7 to 12 of healthy fat is a good place to start.

 Healthy fats like grass-fed butter, coconut oil, olive oil, avocado, and nuts and seeds are perfect for this.

 Nutrition for fat loss cheat #5 – Drink zero-calorie beverages.